How To Buy Crypto With a Credit Card: The Ultimate Guide

 3. Set up a purchase order.

-Now, depending on the exchange, you’ll either have the option to deposit fiat for buying crypto using a credit card or set up a purchase order for your card to be charged after some time.
+Now, depending on the exchange, you’ll either have the option to deposit fiat or set up a purchase order for your card to be charged after some time.
 The exchange will likely show you this information at the checkout, so you can calculate your expenses accordingly.

-The process of purchasing crypto with a business credit card is slightly more tricky than buying crypto with your personal card, as you’ll have a narrower choice of both credit cards accepted and exchanges willing to sell to businesses.
+This slightly more tricky, as you’ll have a narrower choice of both credit cards accepted and exchanges willing to sell to businesses.
 On top of that, the crypto tax requirements for businesses are more complex than those for individuals.

 Some crypto exchanges will allow you to create a dedicated corporate account for your business.
 It’s important to go with a corporate account rather than a personal one if you want to use your business card because otherwise, you risk complicating tax matters in the future (specifically, tax gains and losses reporting).

 Some of the most renowned exchanges that allow you to purchase crypto as a business are Gemini, Kraken, Coinbase, and River.
 Gemini has its own Gemini Credit Card and won’t accept other credit cards.
-Coinbase, on the other hand, allows you both to create a business account and to purchase cryptocurrency with a credit card.
+Coinbase, on the other hand, allows you both.

 You’ll typically have to deposit the funds you’re looking to purchase crypto with on the exchange and place your order.
 You can set up a market order, which will allow you to purchase cryptocurrency at the current price, or go with a limit order if you want to buy it at a specific price.